koding/koding/docs/docs/creating-a-digitalocean-stack/index.md

 ![initialize stack][10]

 9. You can choose to share your own Digital Ocean **Access Token** with your team, this is useful in case you want to have all instances created by your team to be under your Digital Ocean account.
+If you agree, keep the share credentials check box ticked, if not, make sure to uncheck this option.
+Then click **Share With The Team** to share your stack.

 ![Share credentials?][11]

+10. Now it's time to build our stack.
+You will see the first message displayed in the Build Stack is what we entered earlier in our Readme tab when creating the stack.
+Click **Next**

+![Build VM Read me][12]

+11. Make sure the correct token is chosen (you can save multiple access tokens) and click **Build Stack**

+![Build Stack][13]

-14. Click on **Build Stack** and your new Stack will start building..
+12. Your VM will start building..

+![Stack is building][14]

+13. Click **Start Coding** to begin using your VM

+![Stack building complete][15]

-15. Congratulations, your Stack was successfully built and you can now use your new VM !
+15. Congratulations, your Stack was successfully built and you can now use your new VM!

+16. If you check your Digital Ocean account, you will see the new VM under your droplets.

+![Stack building complete][17]

 ## This is the default stack template for Digital Ocean stacks